OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ##### 2 Layers, 512 and 10 neurons
 Let's take a look at a more realistic example, hand-written digits recognition.

+> The elaboration of the neural network structure (number of layers, number of neurons per layer, activation functions to use,
+> dropout amount, etc) requires some... intuition.
+We will not cover this in this document.

 `Keras` comes with several datasets, one of them being `mnist`.

 <img src="./img/mnist.samples.png" width="445" height="654" alt="mnist">